-It’s been 21 years since my last trip to Wilsons Promotory, when I did the Southern Circuit bushwalk with some friends, before tackling the more rugged northern section.
-A trip I still remember fondly, from an unexpected koala crossing the road in front of car as we neared Tidal River, to camping by Five Mile Beach and Johnny Souey Cove (in the northern section), and having many remote beaches to ourselves.
+It’s been 21 years since my last trip to Wilsons Promontory, when I did the Southern Circuit bushwalk with some friends, before tackling the more rugged northern section.
+A trip I still remember fondly, from an unexpected koala crossing the road in front of car as we approached Tidal River, to camping by Five Mile Beach and Johnny Souey Cove (in the northern section), and having many remote beaches to ourselves.

 Wilsons Prom, at the southernmost tip of mainland Australia, has been a national park since 1898.
 Also known as “the Prom”, Wilsons Promontory National Park contains the largest coastal wilderness area in Victoria.
 A number of short and overnight walks start at Tidal River, the only settlement within Wilsons Promontory or at Telegraph Saddle, half-way up Mount Oberon.
 The Wilsons Promontory Southern Circuit is the most popular overnight walk in the park.
 Although it’s a big call, I’d rate the Wilsons Prom Southern Circuit as the best overnight hike in Victoria!

 Telegraph Saddle to Sealers Cove (10.2km)

 After a short drive from my accommodation at Black Cockatoo Cottages, 11km from the park entrance, I start my overnight walk at the Telegraph Saddle car-park (Tidal River is the more common starting point).
 I’m taking the long route to the Lighthouse, along the eastern coast of the peninsula.
 The first section takes me to Sealers Cove, along the Sealers Cove Walking Track.
 After significant damage from a storm and resulting flash flood in 2011, the track to Sealers Cove was completely re-built and is now very easy walking as it ascends gradually through dry eucalypt forest to Windy Saddle, before descending to the coast.